A mix of rain and snow showers on Sunday

 TOMORROW:

 Another chance of snow showers Monday afternoon as the low pressure system continues moving in from the southwest.
 The system breaks apart by Monday evening.
-Highs reach the mid 30’s.
+Highs reach the upper 30’s.
 Overnight, a chance of stray lake effect snow in parts of the region, but skies remain cloudy for other parts.
-Lows in the upper teens.
+Lows in the low 20’s.

 REST OF THE WEEK:

-Chilly conditions return for Tuesday after a cold front moves out of the area.
-Highs only reach the low 20’s.
+Chilly conditions return for Tuesday after a cold front moves out of the Twin Tiers.
+Highs only reach the upper 20’s.
 Cloudy skies throughout the day, followed by drier weather on Wednesday and Thursday as high pressure builds into the region.
 High temperatures reach the low 30’s for both days.
 High pressure moves out on Friday, allowing another chance of lake effect snow showers.
 Dry weather returns on Saturday.
 Temperatures are below average for next weekend.

 SUNDAY: CHANCE OF RAIN AND SNOW SHOWERS